chrisclark/blog/content/set-solver-jupyter.md

     12 cards on the table.
 0 cards in the deck.
 Set: True 9 cards on the table.
 0 cards in the deck.
 Set: True

 Up next, let's see how many times in an average game there are no sets in 12 cards, and 15 cards are required (Or 18!
 Or, in theory at least, 21!).
-We simulate 10,000 games and keep track of how many times there are different cards on the table (as well as how many cards are on the table
+We simulate 10,000 games and keep track of how many times there are different cards on the table (as well as how many cards are on the table at the end game):

     :::python
     from collections import Counter